 Alice has written over 30 peer-reviewed papers and 10 reviews or book chapters.
 She is also a named inventor on two patents, including the University of Washington/Chiron’s (now Novartis) patent describing the first LpxC inhibitors with P. aeruginosa activity.

 Alice is an active member of the antibiotic research community and was a member of the panel of experts advising the Pew Trusts in preparation of their report A Scientific Roadmap for Antibiotic Discovery, published in May 2016.
+She is now part of the team developing the Pew Charitable Trusts’ database SPARK (Shared Platform for Antibiotic Research and Knowledge).

 Alice earned a PhD in microbiology at the University of Texas Southwestern Medical Center in 1990.
 Her postdoctoral research was in Emil Gotschlich’s laboratory at the Rockefeller University, New York.